chrisUse/WebEntwT/README.md

 * Exceptions

- - When the project starts a file not found exception is displayed
+ - When the project starts a file not found exception is displayed (because the webservice is'nt running and it wants to refresh the WSDL)
- - When the first build is runing sometimes a file not found exception is displayed
+ - When the first build is runing sometimes a file not found exception is displayed even if the webservice is running.
+If this is the case, just clean&build Onlineshop again and the error is gone.